This post may contain affiliate links. Read my full disclosure policy.

 While the chicken was barbecuing, I made our 30-minute Homemade BBQ Sauce with a little extra kick of heat, using canned chipotle.
 Feel free to use store-bought

-This is a recipe for BBQ Chicken, not “grilled chicken”.
-There is a difference.
-Grilled Chicken (usually boneless, skinless breasts) are grilled hot and fast.
-In contrast, BBQ chicken, (usually thighs, legs and wings, skin-on and bone-in) if done well, will take at least an hour or two on the grill, because it needs to be cooked on a lower heat, to get the meat tender.
+Grilled Chicken (usually boneless, skinless breasts or thighs) is typically grilled hot and fast.
+In contrast, BBQ chicken, (usually skin on, bone-in, thighs, legs and wings) if done well, will take a minimum of about 1 hour on the grill, because it needs to be cooked on a lower heat, to get the meat tender.

 Remember: Barbecuing is low and slow.
 Grilling is hot and fast.

 - If possible, salt or brine the chicken a day ahead for the best flavor.